bitovi/academy/src/advanced-typescript/01-generics-with-constraints/01-generics-with-constraints.md

 Below is a function called `getStarterPokemonInfomation` that takes two generics.
 We would like to be able to pass in any of our three starters objects and a starter's name to get the data for that pokemon.
-Update the types in the function to acheive this.
+Update the generics definition in the function to allow for this to happen.

+> **Before you Start**
+> Don't worry about adding a return type to the function, focus only on the definition of the generics/

 ```ts
 type FireStarterPokemon = {